mrdoob/three.js/threejs/lessons/threejs-responsive.md

      renderer.setPixelRatio(window.devicePixelRatio);

-After that any calls to `renderer.setSize` will magicially use the size you request multiplied by whatever pixel ratio you passed in. **This is strongly NOT RECOMMENDED**.
+After that any calls to `renderer.setSize` will magically use the size you request multiplied by whatever pixel ratio you passed in. **This is strongly NOT RECOMMENDED**.
 See below